facebookarchive/origami/_documentation/concepts/Progress.md

 ---
-title: Progress
+title: Progress Values
 layout: documentation
 css: /public/css/documentation.css
 ---

-Values in the range of 0.0 to 1.0 are a very common concept in Origami prototyping.
-By expressing your animations in this range, you can connect one underlying animation value to many transition patches, whose ranges may be in pixels, units of scale, rotations, etc.
+Values in the range of 0 to 1 are a common concept in Origami prototyping.
+By animating values in this range, you are keeping your animations generic so they can be translated to specific layer properties using the Transition patch.

-You can consider the output of a Switch, which is True or False to be 1 or 0, then plug its result into the input of Pop Animation, then connect Transition patches to the output of Pop Animation.
-This will give you the most basic type of animation, where there are two states: switch is on and switch is off.
-For each transition patch, toggling the switch will animate between its start and end value, but the overall animation can stil be described in terms of 0.0 to 1.0 or a percent completed.
+Usually you will have a Switch that is flipping between 0 and 1.
+That feeds into a Pop Animation patch which animates the change between 0 and 1 called a progress value.
+Then you generally connect that progress value to multiple Transition patches to adjust potentially many different layer properties of many different layers.
+All of the animations will be synchronized on the same animation curve.